rust-lang/wg-async/src/vision/how_to_vision/owners.md

 Goal owners are responsible for splitting their area into a set of **initiatives**.
 These can be active or on hold.

-They are also responsible for ensuring that for each active initiative:
+They are also responsible for ensuring that for each initiative:

 - An owner is assigned
-- A landing page exists (see below)
+- A landing page exists
 - Milestones are defined on the landing page
 - Stakeholders are identified and looped in at the proper stages